ananyadua27/arxiv-lang-graph/README.md

 ### Overview

 **arxiv-lang-graph** is an AI-driven pipeline designed for the extraction, synthesis, and analysis of academic preprints from arXiv.org.
-It showcases **agentic AI workflows** orchestrated through a graph-based engine (**LangGraph**), and enables multi-agent collaboration.
+It showcases **agentic AI workflows** through a graph-based engine (**LangGraph**) and enables multi-agent collaboration.
 The backend API, built with **FastAPI**, delivers high-performance, asynchronous REST endpoints tailored for integration with modern frontend/data pipelines.

 This project highlights experience with: